chanmatthias18-alt/repo1/sql/README.md

 ## Known Gaps & Improvement Areas

 **G1.
 Cycle Detection**

 If two steps accidentally depend on each other, the query will loop forever until MySQL throws a max-recursion error, which is cryptic and hard to debug.

 Fix: track the path travelled so far as a string inside the CTE (e.g. `1->2->3`).
 If a step ID already appears in the path, a cycle exists and a clear human-readable error can be raised immediately.

 **G2.
 Cross-Unit Dependencies**

 Each batch job (UNIT_NBR) is treated as completely independent.
 There is no way to say "Job 2 cannot start until Step 5 of Job 1 has finished."

 Fix: add a `DEP_UNIT_NBR` column to DEPENDENCY_RULES so a step in one job can declare a dependency on a step in a different job.

 **G3.
 Uniform Step Duration Assumed**

-PARALLEL_LEVEL groups steps into waves (1, 2, 3...) but assumes every step takes the same amount of time.
+PARALLEL_LEVEL groups steps into waves (1, 2, 3) but assumes every step takes the same amount of time.
 In reality one step might take 2 seconds and another 2 hours, making the grouping misleading.

-Fix: assign each step an estimated duration and use Critical Path Method (CPM) to calculate the earliest and latest start time for each step, for example, Step 3 takes 2 hours, Step 4 takes 30 minutes, and calculate the actual earliest start time in real time units.
+Fix: assign each step an estimated duration and use Critical Path Method (CPM) to calculate the earliest and latest start time for each step.
+For example, Step 3 takes 2 hours, Step 4 takes 30 minutes, and calculate the actual earliest start time in real time units.

 **G4.
 No Execution Status Tracking**

 The solution only plans the order of execution.
 It has no way to know whether a step has actually started, succeeded, or failed at runtime.

 Fix: introduce a JOB_RUN table that records the real-time status of each step (e.g. PENDING, RUNNING, COMPLETED, FAILED) so the scheduler can decide which steps are ready to fire next and operators can monitor or retry failed steps.